-Hybrid events are, as the name might suggest, a mix between a live event and a virtual one.
+Hybrid events are, as the name might suggest, a mix between a live event and a virtual event.
 Essentially, you take your audience, exclusive content, and experiential set pieces, and meld them together to provide an immersive online experience.

 To help you begin planning your hybrid event, we’ve put together the following guide.

-Hybrid events became an increasingly important and successful method of hosting events way before the covid-19 pandemic took hold.
+Hybrid events became an increasingly important and successful method of hosting events way before the COVID-19 pandemic took hold.

 They are most commonly used to good effect when large corporations are looking to bring employees or their key audiences together for an event, but it isn’t possible for everyone to meet in person.